-Repealed by WIDCR 2015 Armer Knox Lane has an intimate scale which is partly due to the lane's changing alignment and related spatial enclosure.
+spar . connect Anno Repealed by which have been been by the second secon Knox Lane has an intimate scale which is partly the to the lane's changing alignment and related spatial enclosure.
 Physical and visual connection to other spaces at street level is primarily via through-site connections to Knox Street and courtyards to Cross Street.
 The spatial definition along the lane varies although most of the buildings are two to three storeys.